nion-software/nionswift/docs/user_interface.rst

 Collections
 ===========
-The Collections panel sorts the data items in a project into folders.
+The Collections panel (:menuselection:`Window --> Collections`) sorts the data items in a project into folders.
 Data can also be sorted manually into a custom folder.

 .. image:: graphics/collections_panel.png
     :width: 333